bogatabeav/AllCurrencyConverter/README.md

 1. Open Connections/config.php in a text editor.

-2. Replace the text in single quotation marks on line 8 to the previously chosen database name.
+2. Replace xxx text in single quotation marks on line 8 to the previously chosen database name.

  ```$db = "xxx";```

-3. Replace the text in single quotation marks on line 9 to the username used to access your database.
+3. Replace xxx text in single quotation marks on line 9 to the username used to access your database.

  ```$user = "xxx";```

-4. Replace the text in single quotation marks on line 10 to the username used to access your database.
+4. Replace xxx text in single quotation marks on line 10 to the username used to access your database.

  ```$pass = "xxx";```